 Each policy sold by the company also offers an accelerated death benefit rider at no cost.

-When you die, your beneficiaries will receive the face value of your policy minus whatever was already tapped if you chose the accelerated death benefit.
+When you die, your beneficiaries will receive the face value of your policy minus whatever you already tapped if you chose the accelerated death benefit.

 No Medical Exam Policies

-If you’re looking to purchase term life insurance without having to take a medical exam, Ethos says it offers policies that use algorithms, partially based on your answers to a few health questions, to replace the exam.
-Their system looks at your prior medical and prescription history, among other things, to assess your risk level.
+Ethos says it offers policies that use algorithms, partially based on your answers to a few health questions, to replace the medical exam.
+Its system looks at your prior medical and prescription history, among other things, to assess your risk level.

 A.M.
 Best Rating